emberjs/website/source/guides/getting-started/planning-the-application.md

   1. It retains a user's todos between application loads by using the browser's `localstorage` mechanism.

-You can interact with a completed version of the application by visiting the [the TodoMVC site](http://addyosmani.github.com/todomvc/).
+You can interact with a completed version of the application by visiting the [TodoMVC site](http://addyosmani.github.com/todomvc/).